-The build-up of problems is even more apparent on the international scene; in particular it is reflected in the recent difficulty eurozone countries with weak public finances have had in issuing government bonds.7 Investors are increasingly looking at sovereign risk in the same way as the Riksbank is viewing Swedish household debt.
-For example, the picture that debt-to-GDP ratios give for countries' ability to repay debt is similar to the one that the debt-to-income ratio shows for households.
-There are fairly well developed and commonly used techniques to estimate probabilities of default (PD) and loss-given-default (LGD) on banks' loan portfolios, which are useful for the conduct of microprudential policy.
+The build-up of problems is even more apparent when looking internationally; in particular at the recent difficulty eurozone countries with weak public finances have had in issuing government bonds.6 Investors are increasingly making similar assessments with regard to sovereign risk as the Riksbank is making for Swedish household debt.
+For example, debt-to-GDP ratios give a similar picture for countries' ability to repay debt as the debt-to-income ratio shows for households.
+There are fairly well developed and commonly used techniques to estimate probabilities of default (PD) and loss given default (LGD) on banks' loan portfolios, which are useful for the conduct of microprudential policy.
 These techniques are also useful for macroprudential policy, and should be used more extensively, as they can be used to estimate PDs and LGDs at an aggregated level for entire sectors (eg banks, households, corporates).
-I would expect that these same techniques could be used to assess sovereign debt but, to my knowledge, I believe this is not done.
+I would expect that these same techniques could be used to assess sovereign debt but, to my knowledge, I believe it is not done.